RichardKelley/dendron/docs/3_tutorial_llm_conditional.md

 farewell_classification_node.add_post_tick(farewell_posttick)
 ```

 This is a big block of code, but if you've followed the tutorial up to this point you have everything you need to understand what's going on.
-First we create config file that specifies the model to use, the input key for the blackboard, and some optimization flags.
+First we create a config object that specifies the model to use, the input key for the blackboard, and some optimization flags.
 Then we create our `farewell_classification_node` using that configuration.
 Then we define a `farewell_success_fn`, a `farewell_pretick` function, and a `farewell_posttick` function.
 The pre- and post-tick functions are responsible for handling state management and format conversion.
 The model we're using requires some formatting similar to `openchat_3.5`, so we put that processing in `farewell_pretick`.
+(We could do this in an input processor, but using a pre-tick function works just as well.)
 The post-tick function is solely responsible for deciding if the blackboard should be updated to set the `"all_done"` flag to `True`.

 Even without saying what exactly `farewell_success_fn` does, you can probably read these three functions and make a guess at how they fit together.
 In the pre-tick we set up a "yes-no" question asking if the user is saying goodbye.
 The `farewell_success_fn` takes a completion (it will turn out to be the highest scoring completion) and if it is "yes" then it returns `SUCCESS`.
-This is status returned as the node's status, and the post-tick function checks that status and sets the blackboard if the status is `SUCCESS`.
-In this way, the `CompletionCondition` node implements a classifier over text strings.
+This is status returned as the node's status, and the post-tick function checks that status and updates the blackboard if the status is `SUCCESS`.
+In this way, the `CompletionCondition` node implements a kind of classifier over text strings.

 You might be wondering how the completions are passed to the node.
 If you guessed "via the blackboard," then you're right!
 You can scroll down to see how the blackboard is set up once we create a `BehaviorTree` instance, or you can [look at the documentation for `CompletionCondition`](api/conditions/completion_condition.md){:target="_blank"}.

 Lastly, we implement an action node responsible for saying goodbye.
-We could just end the conversation as we have before, but since we're already in the process of adding intelligence to our system, we may as well have the node say goodbye:
+We could just end the conversation as we have before, but since we're already in the process of adding intelligence to our system, we may as well have the node speak goodbye:

 ```python linenums="1"
 class SayGoodbye(dendron.ActionNode):